In Baton Rouge, there’s a $100 million football coach and everyone else

 “As a young Black man in America, it ain’t going to be easy,” Chris says.
 “But the way is there, right?”

 On this day outside the pizza joint, gold-rimmed glasses and high twists frame a youthful face.
-He’s wearing an LSU polo, and he’s just as used to the stares from White LSU fans as he is eye rolls from Black Baton Rouge neighbors.
+He’s wearing an LSU polo, and he’s just as accustomed to the stares from White LSU fans as he is eye rolls from Black Baton Rouge neighbors.
 He can still hear the skepticism in his friends’ voices, he says, when he talks about his journey — not just where he’s been but where he’s going.

 Bergeron stops him.
 “Where are you going?” he says.